Bon Ton Bread Pudding

 “The Webbs did their work with style, and people in the know understood that, while there were other good publishers, there really was no better small press operation in the country than Loujon,” Weddle says.
 Charles Bukowski said the magazine was “the cave of the gods and the cave of the devils … it was the place, it was in … it was literature jumping and screaming.”

 Jeff Weddle provides us with a closer look at an extraordinary couple who made a powerful contribution to mid-century American literature.
-Bohemian New Orleans is a wonderful read, full of triumphs and intriguing possibilities.
+Bohemian New Orleans is full of triumphs and intriguing possibilities.
 Those who enjoy this work (as I did) should also get Wayne Ewing’s film The Outsiders of New Orleans: Loujon Press.